How to nurture your renter client into becoming a homeowner down the road

 With the ever evolving housing market, your clients may be pondering a question plaguing most Americans these days: is it better to rent or buy?

 The answer to this question is far from straightforward, largely due to the multitude of factors that influence this decision.
 For many Americans, owning a home represents a goal that’s become increasingly out of reach.
-While 74% of adults view homeownership as an important part of the American dream, 66% of renters say rising home prices make them feel ‘hopeless’ about one day owning a home.
+While 74% of adults view homeownership as an important part of the American dream, more than half of renters feel like they'll never be able to afford a home.

 This is where you can step in to help guide your clients as they navigate the home buying journey—even if they’re starting out as renters.
 As an agent, you bring a level of expertise, experience, and industry connections that renters can greatly benefit from while also supporting your own real estate lead generation goals.
 Regardless if your client is ready to buy or is still weighing their options, here’s how you can help renters begin to plan for a future where homeownership is a real possibility.